10 Fascinating Facts About the Arc de Triomphe You Need to Know

 The names of major French victories and generals are inscribed on the walls of the arch.

-Read more Discovering the Fascinating Fun Facts About Saudi Arabia
+Read more Discovering Alaska: 10 Fun Facts You Didn't Know

 The Tomb of the Unknown Soldier from World War I lies beneath the arch and is commemorated daily with a flame.